ben-cooper/Hangman/README.md

 For printing possible words, several constants can be altered in the file `d_array.h` to adjust the format, including:

-* Line character limit
+* Column limit (how many characters can be printed per line)
-* Item limit (how many words can be printed)
+* Row limit (how many lines of items can be printed.

 For adjusting options that affect memory usage, constant can be found in `d_array.h` and `hangman.c`.